Skip to content

 Halikko Museum is part of the nationally significant built cultural environment of the Halikko church region.

-Halikko Museo
+Halikko museum

 Kirkkorinne 7, 24800 Halikko